ggfalloon/WeatherDashboard/README.md

 # WeatherDashboard

 ## Weather Dashboard with AJAX calls to Open Weather API
-Use this handy weather application to see the weather outlook in multiple cities so you can be prepared for any weather.
+Use this handy weather application to see the current weather and 5-day forecast in multiple cities so you can be prepared for any weather.

 ## Usage